 During every legislative session, there is a general policy debate on the state of the nation during one of the last ten plenary sittings.

-Other types of debate are also held: debates on current affairs, thematic debates, emergency debates, and potestative political debates.
+Other types of debate are also held: emergency debates, thematic debates and debates on current affairs.
 Each parliamentary group may propose two debates per legislative session on matters of general or sectoral policy.
 These types of initiative are named calls upon the Government.

-Ministers are heard by the parliamentary committees (which committee depends on the matter in question) at least four times per legislative session, and they must also attend other hearings if decided by the committees.
+Ministers must be heard at hearings by the relevant parliamentary committees at least four times per legislative session, including the hearing on the details in connection with the discussion of the State Budget, and they must also attend other hearings if decided by the committees.
 Parliamentary committees may request the presence of any citizen or public or private body within the scope of their powers to scrutinise the activity of the Government and the Administration.

 Any matter of relevant public interest relating to compliance with laws or acts of the Government or Public Administration may be the object of a parliamentary inquiry.
 These may only relate to acts of the Government or the Administration which took place in legislatures previous to the current legislature when dealing with matters that are still under consideration, new facts or facts discovered afterwards.